Snakes-on-the-Cloud/backend-java-vagrant-vm/README.md

- A simple Vagrant Java development environment
+ A Vagrant VM's with Java development environment